4 Tips to Creating High-Performing Teams

 For teams, taking the time to understand different communication styles and personality types is akin to the way the lumberjack honed his instrument.
 Some may find this activity fun; others may think it a waste of time.
 When it comes time to deliver, though, the team that “sharpened the ax” will be more effective.

 Take meetings, for instance.
 Is the team going to work better by having an agenda in advance and sticking to it, or can it be free flowing?
 Individual preferences may not necessarily dictate the team’s direction.
 Some people may prefer structure, but given this particular team environment, they may be just as comfortable going with the flow.
-Letting a team get to know itself and its preferences in the beginning creates a safe place with greater understanding.
+To become a great HR manager or founder, letting a team get to know itself and its preferences in the beginning creates a safe place with greater understanding.

 3. Mission: The Guiding Light